 One of the most fundamental missions of the National Park Service is to protect landscapes and sites that together tell America’s story.
 It is important for members of Congress to recognize the vital role that the Antiquities Act and other conservation tools, like the Wilderness Act and the Land and Water Conservation Fund, play in the protection and conservation of our shared cultural heritage.
 Our elected leaders must defend these tools so that future generations will have the opportunity to more easily access and experience all their national parks and public lands have to offer.

-For more than a century, the Antiquities Act of 1906 has been an invaluable tool for protecting our shared heritage as a nation.
-From the Statute of Liberty to the Grand Canyon, the Antiquities Act has helped preserve places of natural, historical, and cultural significance.
+From the Statute of Liberty to the Grand Canyon, the Antiquities Act has helped preserve places of natural, historical, and cultural significance for more than a century.
 Except for the Organic Act of 1916, no law has had more influence over the development of the modern National Park System.

 Our national parks need and deserve champions in Congress who will ensure that our nation’s most treasured places are managed responsibly and preserved unimpaired for future generations.